How to Reply to Positive Reviews: 65 Examples + Copy-Paste Templates for 2026

 I wish it were enough to drop a “thank you for your review” under a 5-star review and call it a day.
 But we all know that’s not how the game works.
 Responding to positive reviews is about more than being polite; it’s a chance to boost your brand, build loyalty, and keep that customer coming back.
 Here’s why:

-- It shows you care.
+• It shows you care.
 5-star ratings are great, but a thoughtful review reply shows you really care.
 89% of consumers read businesses’ responses to reviews.
-I’m sure it’s true for your fine self as well—do you check the rating of a restaurant you’d like to visit before going?
-Indeed.
 Customers want to see if you’re paying attention to feedback, too. saying “thank you for your review” is like sending an automatic response email—cold and impersonal.

-- It boosts your SEO.
+• It boosts your SEO.
 Google favors active businesses.
 Responding to positive reviews examples can help with your rankings.
-According to Moz, review signals make up 15.44% of local search ranking factors.
+Review signals make up 15.44% of local search ranking factors.
 More reviews + responses = better chances of ranking higher in search results.
-Don’t you want to be at the top when someone searches for your business?

-- It encourages more reviews.
+• It encourages more reviews.
 People are 1.7x more likely to leave a review if they see you respond.
-They think, “Hey, this company actually listens!”
-Who wouldn’t want more 5 stars review?

-- Google likes it.
+• Google likes it.
 From my experience, businesses that reply to Google reviews get more visibility.
-One study by Womply showed that businesses replying to reviews earned 35% more revenue.
-That’s not a small number!
-A thoughtful Google review response example might bring in more than you think.
+Businesses replying to reviews earned 35% more revenue.

 Responding to reviews on app platforms is as critical.
 I’ve seen apps with high 4-star ratings rise in rankings even more simply because they were actively replying to reviews.